systemslab/popper-paper/main.md

 part of the results, we allow researchers to validate experiments with performance in mind.

-In [@chirigati_collaborative_2016] A collaborative approach to computational reproducibility
+Recent efforts have looked at creating open science portals or repositories [@bhardwaj_datahub_2014 ; @king_introduction_2007 ;
+@stodden_researchcompendiaorg_2015 ; @centerforopenscience_open_2014]
+that hold all (or a subset of) the artifacts associated to an article.
+In our case, by treating an article as an OSS project, we benefit from existing tools and web services such as git-lfs without having to implement domain-specific tools.
+In the same realm, some services provide researchers with the option of generating and absorving the cost of a digital object identifier (DOI).
+Github projects can have a DOI associated with it [@smith_improving_2014], which is one of the main reasons why we use it as the VCS in _Popper_

+A related issue is the publication model.
+In [@chirigati_collaborative_2016] the authors propose to incentivize the reproduction of published results by adding reviewers as co-authors of a subsequent publication.
+We see the Popper convention as a complementary effort that can be used to make the facilitate the work of the reviewers.

-In [@dolfi_model_2014], the authors introduce a "paper model" of reproducible research which consists of an MPI application used to illustrate how to organize a project.
-We extend this idea by having our convention be centered on version control systems and include the notion of instant replicability by using docker and ansible.
+The issue of structuring an articles associated files has been discussed in [@dolfi_model_2014], where the authors introduce a "paper model" of reproducible research which consists of an MPI application used to illustrate how to organize a project.
+In [@brown_how_2014], the authors propose a similar approach based on the use of `make`, with the purpose of automating the generation of a PDF file.
+We extend these ideas by having our convention be centered around OSS development practices and include the notion of instant replicability by using docker and ansible.

 In [@collberg_measuring_2014] the authors took 613 articles published in 13 top-tier systems research conferences and found that 25% of the